DeveloperLiberationFront/Excel-Function-Visualizer/README.md

 # Excel-Function-Visualizer

-Repository for the ongoing project to visualize how people use and combine Excel functions.
-Hopefully with an online interactive demo soon.
+Repository for Perquimans, the ongoing project to visualize function combinations in Excel spreadsheets!

+[Video demonstration forthcoming on 26 April, 2016]